vividsnow/perl-live/README.md

 ```

 Create `cperl-mode` buffer and use these keybindings:

  * "C-c C-l" - start live perl session
  * "C-c C-p" - stop it
  * "C-c C-c" - eval current line or region
  * "C-M-x" - eval everything between matching braces

 Open `*perl live*` buffer in other frame/window to check output.
 Also, use `*perl live*` as REPL ([comint-mode](http://www.emacswiki.org/emacs/ComintMode)).

 In order to have persistent variables between evals without magic, declare them using `use vars qw($one @two %three)` or
 use main package vars like: `$'somevar` or `$::somevar` or create other package on-the-fly.
 Modify `perl-live.pl` if you want to preload other modules or predeclare context lexicals using `my/state`.
 By default `my` declarations at top level are converted to globals.
+Evaluating of 'use some_pragma' persists.

 ## customize